Alex Carlile, Baron Carlile of Berriew

 Alexander Charles Carlile, Baron Carlile of Berriew, CBE, KC, FRSA (born 12 February 1948) is a British barrister and crossbench member of the House of Lords.
-He was the Member of Parliament (MP) for Montgomeryshire from 1983 to 1997.
+He was the Member of Parliament (MP) for Montgomeryshire from 1983 to 1997 under the banner of the Liberal Party and then Liberal Democrat.

-Early life and career
+Early life and career at the bar

-Alex Carlile, the son of Polish Jewish immigrants, was born in Ruabon, North Wales and brought up in Lancashire.
+Alex Carlile, the son of Polish Jewish immigrants, was born in Ruabon, Wrexham, Wales and brought up in Lancashire.
 He was educated at Epsom College and at King's College London where he graduated in law in 1969.
 He was called to the Bar by Gray's Inn in 1970 and became a Queen's Counsel (QC) at the early age of 36.

-Lord Carlile of Berriew is a company director and barrister, and former head of chambers of Foundry Chambers, London, a set of barristers' chambers.
+Lord Carlile of Berriew is a company director and barrister, and former Head of Chambers of Foundry Chambers, London, a set of barristers' chambers.
 He defended Diana, Princess of Wales's butler, Paul Burrell, against charges that Burrell had stolen some of her estate's belongings.
-In 2001 he was appointed the independent reviewer of terrorism legislation.
-Carlile stood down as head of chambers at 9–12 Bell Yard in March 2008.
+Carlile stood down as head of chambers at 9–12 Bell Yard in 2007.

+Career in public life

+As MP

+Carlile stood unsuccessfully as a Liberal for East Flintshire at the general elections of February and October 1974.
+At the 1983 election, standing as a Liberal Democrat, he became the Member of Parliament for Montgomeryshire and held the seat until 1997; he also became the leader of his party in Wales.